jortencio/pe_to_mqtt/README.md

 # pe_to_mqtt

-A Puppet module that is used for setting up a fact terminus and/or report processor for publishing fact and/or report data respectively to an MQTT broker via the MQTT protocol.
+A Puppet module that is used for setting up a fact terminus and/or report processor for publishing fact and/or report data respectively from a Puppet Server to an MQTT broker via the MQTT protocol.

 >Note: This module has been tested to send data to an EMQX MQTT broker, but should work with other MQTT brokers as well as it is just making using a generic MQTT client.